-- the development of movement skill combinations and movement skill knowledge - the assessment and maintenance of physical fitness to improve health and performance - the knowledge of physical fitness concepts, principles and strategies - the application of psychological and sociological concepts, including selfresponsibility, positive social interaction, and group dynamics, in the learning and performance of physical activity, - basic understanding of offensive and defensive strategies as they pertain to sport.
+- The development of movement skill combinations and movement skill knowledge. - The assessment and maintenance of physical fitness to improve health and performance. - The knowledge of physical fitness concepts, principles and strategies. - -The application of psychological and sociological concepts, including self-responsibility, positive social interaction, and group dynamics, in the learning and performance of physical activity. - Basic understanding of offensive and defensive strategies as they pertain to sport.

-Units of activity include physical fitness/ assessments, net/wall games, invasion games, striking/fielding games, ball handling, aerobics (girls), and gymnastics
+Units of activity include physical fitness/assessments, net/wall games, invasion games, striking/fielding games, ball handling, aerobics (girls), and gymnastics

-Use of technology and devices (e.g. laptops) is an integral part of learning in the MS PE Program.
-Students are asked to have these devices readily available for use in PE
+Use of technology and devices (e.g. laptops) are an integral part of learning in the MS PE Program.
+Students are asked to have these devices readily available for use in PE classes, when needed, and to adhere to the "Technology" section of this handbook.